Skip to main content

 Growth Hormone Peptides and Sodium Retention

-A common observation in individuals beginning therapy with (GH) or GH-releasing peptides like Sermorelin, Ipamorelin, and CJC-1295 is a temporary increase in fluid retention.
+A common observation in individuals beginning therapy with growth hormone (GH) or GH-releasing peptides like Sermorelin, Ipamorelin, and CJC-1295 is a temporary increase in fluid retention.
 This feeling of puffiness or swelling, particularly in the hands and feet, is a direct and predictable result of GH’s effect on the kidneys.
 Growth hormone is a powerful anabolic signal, and part of its function involves expanding extracellular volume to support tissue growth and repair.

 The mechanism is twofold: